LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Ignore the one that says you need to fix "issues" in your app.
 You are not selling the app in the app store; so no action is required.
 The app you built is for personal use for you or a family member.
 1. Your app should eventually appear on [`App Store Connect`](https://appstoreconnect.apple.com/apps).

+## Build Failed?

+Did you get a red X?
+Head over to the [Errors with Browser](gh-errors.md) to page find a solution.

+## Successful Build

+**Congratulations**

+If you get the green check mark, your app successfully built.
+Just a few more steps.

+### One Time Only (per User)

+* Add users to your `App Store Connect` Users and Access by following the directions at [Set Up Users and Access (TestFlight)](#set-up-users-and-access-testflight)
+* Continue following instructions to create an Internal Testing group for *TestFlight* for the *Loop* app
+* Add the Users to the Internal Group and they get an email they must confirm

+### Each Time

+* Go to the phone for installing the updated app from *TestFlight*
+* If you already set up your users, skip ahead to [Install on Phone](gh-deploy.md)

 ## Set Up Users and Access (TestFlight)

 Once the first build completes, you will be able to configure *TestFlight* for the app.

+!!! tip "Add Each Users One Time"
+    Once you add a user to have access to your TestFlight for this app, you don't need to do it again - it remains available to them across rebuilds and different versions for that app.

 You are configuring a private capability for your family using an Internal Testing group.
 You need the *Apple ID* email address for each adult installing from your build.
 When building for a child, you will use your own *Apple ID*, not theirs.
 See [*TestFlight* for a Child](gh-deploy.md#testflight-for-a-child).